e-senturk/ExamBuilder/README.md

 - User can save or delete exams, share them as a text file
 - User can start exam with given settings
 - User can edit user information after login
-- Attachment files storing in local storage
+- Attachment files are storing in local storage
-- Other informations storing in local SQL database.
+- Other pieces of information files are storing in local SQL database.
 - Supports dark mode
 - Supports portrait and landscape oriantation and various screen sizes
 - Supports english and turkish languages